finlay-x/f11y/README.md

 ## f11y is ***not*** a UI framework.
 * **Zero styling choices are made for you.** This library is 100% styling agnostic, our examples folder has some example CSS if you want a starting point.
 * **We leave the UX up to you.** UI frameworks often differentiate components based on their intended UX.
 For example a 'Modal' and a 'Alert Dialog' may be different components. f11y does not do this, it provides you with the base functionality, *creating the proper UX is left to you.*
-* **We don't provide passive components.** This means any component you may find in a UI framework, such as 'Cards', 'Avatars', 'Seperators' etc... that only need HTML & CSS and have no inherent/required user interactivity are not part of f11y.
+* **We don't provide passive components.** This means any component you may find in a UI framework that only need HTML & CSS, such as 'Cards', 'Avatars', 'Seperators' etc... and have no inherent/required user interactivity are not part of f11y.

 ### So what does f11y do and why would I use it...?
 *f11y simply provides you with base functionality for creating fantastic and accessible UX, suitable for 90% of use cases and without the overhead or complexities many UI frameworks bring.*